Back to the blog

 Foods with these ingredients may also put you at a higher risk for heart disease due to tendencies to either raise blood pressure, raise harmful cholesterol levels, or both.

 In general, this means that you should limit fried foods, canned foods high in sodium, processed foods (particularly fatty or processed meats), and frozen dinners.
-You should also limit soft drinks, salty chips, candy, baked goods, and foods made with white refined flour, whole-fat dairy products, coconut oil, or palm oil.
+You should also limit soft drinks, salty chips, candy, baked goods, and foods made with refined flours.

 Notice how we say ‘limit,’ and not ‘avoid,’ though!
 Most people achieve well-balanced nutrition plans and healthy lifestyles through habit and behavior change, not restrictive dieting.
 As long as you live with the principle ‘everything in moderation’ always in mind, you will be able to maintain a successful healthy lifestyle while still allowing yourself to indulge in sweet treats once in a while.